iyear/tdl/README.md

 ## Features

 - Single file start-up
-- Cross-platform support
 - Low resource usage
+- Take up all your bandwidth
 - Faster than official clients
-- Downloading files from protected chats
+- Download files from (protected) chats
+- Upload files to Telegram

 ## Preview

-It reaches my proxy's speed limit
+It reaches my proxy's speed limit, and the **speed depends on whether you are a premium**

 ![](img/preview.gif)